municipioriogrande/sitioweb/plugins/wp-smushit/readme.txt

 = What type of file should I use for my images (GIF, PNG, JPG)? =

 GIF files are large and can’t be optimized much.
-Animated GIFs should always be delivered as video files like WebM and MP4.
+They should only be used if the image is animated.

 PNG is best for computer generated graphics (vectors, logos, fonts, etc.), images with few colors or images with transparency.